 An assessment day is a very stressful event to go through.
 Very few people go to interviews relaxed, confident and knowing exactly what to do and expect.
 An airline assessment day for cabin crew is even more stressful because it is a full-day event – sometimes it will spread over two days, and after every stage of the interview the people who did not make it are being sent home.
 It is more nerve wrecking than American Idol.

-Knowing in advance what are the no-no’s of job interviews could be a real help.
-You become more aware of your own gestures, dialogue and even body posture.
-The list below focuses on the mistakes that your interviewer sees as unacceptable, and will probably cost you the job even if you have the perfect CV.
+Knowing in advance what are the biggest no-no’s of job interviews could be a real help – you become more aware of your own gestures, dialogue and even body posture.
+The list below focuses on the aspects your interviewer sees as unacceptable, and will probably cost you the job even if you have the perfect CV.

 MISTAKE#1: Dressing inappropriately

 Have you ever been to an interview and in the waiting room there is always that one person who stands out?
 I certainly have!
-Just when I was waiting to go in for an interview, across from me sat somebody wearing very high heels and a very short skirt and a lot of purple make-up… I always wondered if this person had a mirror at home or even realized this was a professional environment?
+Just when I was waiting to go in for an interview, across from me sat somebody wearing very high platform heels and a very short skirt and a lot of metallic blue make-up.

 While some interviewers will definitely enjoy the view, the chances of this person to be taken seriously is much lower than if she just wore a classic suit.

 At the other extreme, do not dress like you just went to grab a sandwich at the deli downstairs.
 No jeans, T-shirts, flip-flops, sport shoes, unkempt hair or no makeup.
 You are not interviewing for a hip creative web-design company or a painter’s PA position.